makenew/latex-project/README.md

 - Build a [LaTeX] project with [Latexmk] and [XeLaTeX].
 - Run development tasks from a simple [Makefile].
 - Load external dependencies with [Bower].
-- Watch and rebuild on changes with [nodemon].
 - [Keep a CHANGELOG].
 - Consistent coding with [EditorConfig].